taurusilver7/instagram-2.0/README.md

 - The input box is created before the comments sections.
 - The miniprofile of the user and the suggestions from the instagram components are created and styled for mobile and desktop views.
 - A custom sign-in page with nextAuth—authentication system for google with next js—is created.
+- Beta versions are prone to breakings, so lock the version in packages.json by removing (^) from the version.
+- The Auth setup is created in `/pages/api/auth/[...nextauth].js` file.
+- The provider varies from google to github and the credentials are stored in env variables.
+- To fire the credentials and power the build, the firebase v9 is used.
+- Once the webapp is setup, the google provider is setup and the Web SDK configuration is enabled for confidentiality.

+* By default, the next js doesn't make any env variables public, unless a string 'next_public_the name' is added to the env for allowing the client to access the server in the appication.

+- The standard authentication page is setup in the [...nextauth].js file by default with the provider configuration.
+To customize the screen, add in the theme setting to add logo, brandColor and theme to the page and pages setting to add signIn page location.

+- The page location is in /pages/auth/fileName.js.
+It is the conventional standard the next js recommends to setup auth pages.

 # Next.js + Tailwind CSS Example